tudurom/bsc-thesis/doc/main.typ

 With only one compiler available, I base my defences upon the fact that function equivalence is undecidable.
+One cannot write a compiler hack — or any program for that matter — that detects the intention of some code.
 // a consequence of Rice's Theorem @rices_theorem.
 I can modify $frak(R)$ to introduce variations in the aforementioned three levels of the program, variations that an attacked compiler cannot detect unless they